MiniFate/MiniFate/chapters/aspects_and_fate_points.md

 which is crucial to the game (and each of which will be explained in detail later):

-- Aspects can be invoked for bonuses on rolls.
-For example, if a roll goes poorly while **EXAMPLE ROGUE** is trying to sneak past some guards, **HE/SHE** could pay a fate point to invoke **Dark and Stormy Night** to improve the roll.
-It makes sense that the dark would work to **HIS/HER** advantage.
+- **Aspects can be invoked for bonuses on rolls.** For example, if a roll goes poorly while Eyegor is trying to sneak past some guards, he could pay a fate point to invoke **Dark and Stormy Night** to improve the roll.
+It makes sense that the dark would work to his advantage.
-- Aspects can be compelled to create engaging plot twists and complications.
+- **Aspects can be compelled to create engaging plot twists and complications.**
   For example, **blah blah blah**.
-- Aspects are always true, so they govern the sorts of play that make sense.
+- **Aspects are always true, so they govern the sorts of play that make sense.**
-  For example, if **SAMPLE** is **Grappled**, it wouldn't make sense for **HIM/HER** to run away, fire an arrow, or do anything else that requires free movement until **HE/SHE** escaped the grapple.
+  For example, if Tor Byorn is **Grappled**, it wouldn't make sense for him to run away, swing his hammer, or do anything else that requires free movement until he escaped the grapple.
-- Aspects can be used to flavor character skills and rolls, called Aspect-Based Narration.
-The Shoot skill applies to all manner of projectiles, from arrows to javelins to magic attacks. **SAMPLE SORCERESS**'s Aspect **PYROMANCER Aspect** indicates that when she rolls Shoot, she's probably doing so to throw a fireball... and that she probably
+- **Aspects can be used to flavor character skills and rolls, called Aspect-Based Narration.** The _Shoot_ skill applies to all manner of projectiles, from arrows to javelins to magic attacks. **SAMPLE SORCERESS**'s Aspect **PYROMANCER Aspect** indicates that when she rolls Shoot, she's probably doing so to throw a fireball... and that she probably